 3.3 How to Add Color

-In this lesson you will learn how to add color to the liquid swirls.
+In this lesson, you will learn how to add color to the liquid animation swirls.
 You will also learn how to add subtle depth using light and shadow effects.
 Your opening title sequence in After Effects is really coming together now.

 1.Introduction1 lesson, 00:56